Updated: Apr 3

 How did I fail: I set out, fully determined, to develop a well-functioning coaching business over a year ago.
 As goes with all successful entrepreneurs, I was in white hot action!
 Super excited, giddy and jumping out of bed every morning.
 What a feeling!
 Bet you most people forgot what that even feels like in relation to their job.
 But I found it!

-I was quite good as a coach, with some natural abilities already in my arsenal and started learning more and more, applying it at the same time.
+I was quite good as a coach, with some natural abilities already in my arsenal and learning more and more constantly.
 Sure, I didn’t have the professional structure yet, but I was loving every minute of it, and seeing my clients’ life-changing, tangible results.

 Here’s the thing that happens to 99% of new entrepreneurs.
 They seek support from their loved ones, just in the form of optimism and emotional encouragement.
-Do they get it?
+But do they get it?
 Heck no!
 Rarely!
 And I was no different.

-It’s also so sneaky.
+It’s also oh so sneaky.
 I didn’t realize what was happening till recently.
-Oh and to add to this, the lovely exercise of cold calling and facing multiple “rejections” didn’t help the situation.
+And to add to this, the lovely exercise of cold calling (calling random people from a list) and facing multiple “rejections” didn’t help the situation.

-This attachment to my wish for support was so strong and yet invisible to me, I started preoccupying myself with anything that wouldn’t make any headway in my business and simultaneously sabotaging the things that were actually working for me.
+But this attachment to another for support was so strong and yet invisible to me, I started preoccupying myself with anything that wouldn’t make any headway in my business and simultaneously sabotaging the things that were actually working for me.
 I stopped writing, I stopped calling, I stopped networking.
 My only saving grace were those handful of clients.
 They were the ones keeping me in the game, who I would run through a brick wall for no matter what.